sukhsinghkainth/typescript-/README.md

 With the constructor, we directly provide the string values without the need for explicit parameter names, resulting in cleaner and more concise code.

 ---

-This revised explanation aims to provide a clearer understanding of the code and the benefits of type declarations in TypeScript classes.